Deathmaze: Gameplay

-Unlike fantasy role-playing games such as Dungeons & Dragons that require a gamemaster to moderate the monsters and dungeon design, or games with numbered paragraphs such as Flying Buffalo's Buffalo Castle solitaire expansion for Tunnels & Trolls, players in Deathmaze randomly draw counters to create the dungeon and its inhabitants.
+Unlike fantasy role-playing games such as Dungeons & Dragons that require a gamemaster to moderate the monsters and dungeon design, or games with numbered paragraphs such as Flying Buffalo's Buffalo Castle solitaire expansion for Tunnels & Trolls, players in Deathmaze draw counters to create the dungeon and its inhabitants.
 As monsters are encountered, players can choose to negotiate.
 If this fails, combat results.
-Combat must continue until either all monsters or all adventurers are dead.
+Combat in each encounter must continue until either all monsters or all adventurers are dead.

 Further games

-An adventurer that survives one game of Deathmaze can advance in experience and strength and be used in the next game.
+An adventurer that survives a game of Deathmaze increases in experience and strength for the next game.

 Publication history

-SPI was known in the 1970s for historical board wargames.
-As fantasy role-playing games gained in popularity in the late 1970s, SPI created two Magic Capsule microgames in 1979 with a fantasy theme: Demons and then Deathmaze.
-The latter was designed by Greg Costikyan, with artwork by Howard Chaykan and graphic design by Redmond A. Simonsen, and originally released in a plastic bag.
+SPI was known in the 1970s for historical board wargames, but as science-fiction- and fantasy-themed microgames gained in popularity in the late 1970s, SPI decided to enter that market with two Magic Capsule microgames in 1979: Demons; and Deathmaze.
+The latter was designed by Greg Costikyan, with artwork by Howard Chaykan and graphic design by Redmond A. Simonsen, and was originally released in a plastic bag.
 The game immediately climbed to No. 1 on SPI's Top Ten Bestseller list, and remained in the Top Ten for the rest of the year.
 SPI re-released the game later the same year as a boxed set.
 In addition, Simpubs, the British subsidiary of SPI, released its own boxed set of the game.

 SPI published an expanded set of rules in Moves No. 51 (June–July 1980) entitled "Roll up for the mystery tour".

 SPI game designer Eric Smith then modified the game, adding variations of races and magic.
-The result, Citadel of Blood, was published as a pullout game in Ares No. 5 (November 1980), then released as a boxed set.
+The result, Citadel of Blood, was published as a pullout game in Ares No. 5 (November 1980), then was released as a boxed set.

 Following the demise of SPI, RPGamer Japan acquired the rights to Deathmaze and released a Japanese version, Death Maze: 死の迷宮, in 2003.